 - Individuals with a sensitive nervous system can benefit from the gentle technique.
 This can keep the body from experiencing a negative reaction that can cause muscle spasms or other issues.

-- Individuals with certain conditions could be given a recommendation for spinal mobilization.
+- Individuals with certain conditions could be recommended for spinal mobilization.
 This could be:

 - Advanced osteoporosis

 - Individuals in the acute stage of their condition and experiencing severe pain

 - Obesity can be a factor as the positioning, and the manipulation procedures can be challenging for the provider and the patient requiring a low-force approach.

 The Activator is a hand-held, spring-loaded tool that generates a low-force impulse.
 A patient lies face down on the adjustment table while the chiropractor:

 - Adjusts the spine and/or extremity joints

 Here a gentle adjustment is designed to adjust the vertebrae by gently stretching the lower spine.
 This is usually performed in a series of repetitive slow movements like a steady rocking motion.